3DOM-FBK/deep-image-matching/README.md

 - [ ] Add image retrieval with global descriptors
 - [x] add GUI
 - [x] Add pycolmap compatibility
-- [x] Add exporting to Bundler format ready for importing into Metashape (only on linux with pycolmap)
+- [x] Add exporting to Bundler format ready for importing into Metashape (only on Linux and MacOS by using pycolmap)
 - [ ] Add visualization for extracted features and matches
 - [ ] Improve speed
 - [ ] Autoselect tiling grid in order to fit images in GPU memory